 Prime Coat - The prime coat should consist of sealing the base with an oil such as MC-30 or AE-P asphalt cement.
-The prime coat should be applied as directed by the county Road Administrator with an approved sprayer, at a rate not to exceed 0.35 gallons per square yard with materials that meet TxDOT Item 300.
-The prime coat will help to minimize the penetration of rainfall and other moisture that penetrates the base.
+The prime coat should be applied at a rate not to exceed 0.35 gallons per square yard with materials which meet TxDOT Item 300.
+The prime coat will help to minimize penetration of rainfall and other moisture that penetrates the base.

-Granular Base Material - Base material may be composed of crushed limestone base meeting all of the requirements of 2014 TxDOT Item 247, Type A, Grade 1 or 2; and should have no more than 15 percent of the material passing the No. 200 sieve.
+Granular Base Material - Base material may be composed of crushed limestone base meeting all of the requirements of 2014 TxDOT Item 247, Type A, Grade 2; and should have no more than 15 percent of the material passing the No. 200 sieve.
 The base should be compacted to at least 95 percent of the maximum dry density determined in accordance with test method TEX-113-E at moisture contents ranging between -2 and +3 percentage points of the optimum moisture content.